GeneralBots/botbook/src/11-features/channels.md

 ## Voice Interaction

-When the voice feature is enabled, BotServer supports spoken interaction through speech-to-text and text-to-speech processing.
+When the voice feature is enabled, botserver supports spoken interaction through speech-to-text and text-to-speech processing.
 Voice conversations follow a continuous flow where the system listens for user speech, converts it to text, processes it through the same BASIC scripts used for text channels, and converts the response back to speech for playback.

 This channel requires integration with speech services and is optional due to its additional infrastructure requirements.
 Organizations that enable voice interaction can serve users who prefer speaking to typing or who are in situations where hands-free operation is beneficial.